 The sector has evolved from its early days as a service provider - offering recreational activities, cultural programs and access to facilities, parks and other services.
 Today, with its many stakeholders including local governments, senior governments, non-profit and community organizations, industry associations, the private sector, the fitness industry, volunteers and academia, the sector addresses increasing physical activity (especially among children and youth); improving physical literacy, health and wellbeing; increasing access to nature; enhancing participation in community sport; promoting active aging; and much more.

 Recreation and parks are valued as essential to active, healthy, and connected communities, and to improving the quality of life of every British Columbian.

-To lead the enrichment of individuals and their communities through the power of recreation and parks.
+To inspire and connect professionals to build healthy and resilient communities through the power of recreation and parks.

 Core competencies are the unique capabilities of the organization that enable it to achieve its vision with a sustained competitive advantage.

 - Provincial reach across all communities in BC and with agencies, governments and organizations in the province

 - Unique position within the sector, providing services that are generally unavailable from any other organization

 - Proven ability to develop and deliver high-quality programs and services

 - Trust and respect of government and other agencies with similar values

 - Proven capability to build partnerships within and outside the parks and recreation sector (locally, provincially and nationally)